 How You Hire The Best UK Architects

-When an architect practice needs to recruit talented BIM experts or Level II Architects, advertising architect jobs can be a daunting task.
+When an architect practice needs to recruit talented BIM experts or Architects, advertising architecture jobs can be a daunting task.
 While access to online resources has made it easier to advertise specific roles, it can be difficult to compose a job advert that attracts the best, whether your need is for architects, designers, planners, etc.

-Here, the architect recruitment team outline six recruitment strategies you can use to connect with the best architects, and excite them with the prospect of working for your practice.
+Here are six recruitment strategies you can use to connect with the best architects and excite them with the prospect of working for your practice.

 1. Employ Social Media